Sustainable Microenterprise and Development Program - New Hampshire Certificate

 The Sustainable Microenterprise and Development Program (SMDP) New Hampshire Certificate is offered on campus at the University of New Hampshire by the Carsey Institute.
 The SMDP is designed for practitioners who are interested in expanding their knowledge of the fundamentals of microfinance, microenterprise development and sustainable community economic development.

 This comprehensive two-week program emphasizes a livelihoods approach to pro-poor economic development that encompasses both financial and non-financial strategies.
-The curriculum starts with the online Principles of Microfinance online pre-course, which is a required component of the certificate.
+The curriculum starts with review of some of the basic principles and practices of microfinance which is a required component of the certificate.
 The face-to-face class starts with the poor -- how they earn their livelihoods and the complexity with which they manage their financial situations.
 Students will gain an overview to the landscape of financial services that serve (and often do not serve) the poor, contrasting formal and informal forms of finance, including the Savings Groups movement, the Self-Help Group movement in India and commercial microfinance.
 Students will also assess the opportunities and threats inherent in the rapidly evolving service delivery options associated with mobile banking.
 Because financial services, including microfinance, are only one part of the economic development picture, the curriculum incorporates the theory and practices associated with social entrepreneurship, pro-poor value chain development, and community supported agriculture and fisheries.
 It emphasizes tools and strategies of transparency and good management practices that honor the Triple Bottom Line (financial, social, environmental) of sustainability.

 The SMDP Certificate offers a unique perspective by examining programs implemented in poor communities overseas, as well as economically challenged areas within the United States.
 Classes will include lectures, case studies, student projects, field research, and field visits to explore microenterprise and farm-to-fork development at the community level.